The Adjusted Calender

 Click here for enlarged diagram

-The ice ages of the Earth, as partly determined by this radioactive measurement, are a good example of this distortion.
+The ice ages of the Earth, as partly determined by this radioactive measurement, are a good example of the distortion I'm talking about.

 The ice ages become increasingly far apart and last for longer periods as they go further back in time.
-They also appear to be more widespread over the globe, but I think this may be a reverse situation to a situation I have outlined in 'Mars Mission' in terms of the unawareness of expansion, and the collating of data on the understanding of a constant radius, as a misleading factor which misinterprets the positionings of evidence of former ice sheets.
-I will elaborate on this in future drafts. ( see: 'Mars Mission-18: Polar Regions' )
+They also appear to be more widespread over the globe.
+But I think this may be a reverse situation to a situation I have outlined in 'Mars Mission'.
+In terms of the unawareness of expansion or contracton as possibilites, the standard practice of collating data on a constant diameter is a misleading factor which misinterprets the positionings of former ice sheets occuring on a changing sphere ( see: 'Mars Mission-18: Polar Regions' ).